In this article:

 This executes the dispose scripts from your box instance and then deletes the virtual infrastructure.
 You can’t revert the action and since you can lose data, be sure that you want to perform this action in the first place.

 If a Terminate fails for some reason (maybe a broken dispose script), then this forcibly deletes the virtual infrastructure.
+It will not execute the dispose scripts.
+You can’t revert the action and since you can lose data, be sure that you want to perform this action.
 If you previously terminated or deleted an instance from the provider’s side, the instance may linger in Force Terminate in Cloud Application Manager.
 Give it a couple of minutes then try to force-terminate again.

 Click the delete icon after you Terminate or Force Terminate an instance.
 Until then, the box instance page and logs are retained in the Cloud Application Manager database.
 However, delete completely removes the box instance page.